 Remember how we said the alimentary canal is a continuous tube of muscle?
 Well, here at the stomach, that tube takes the form of a muscle sack.
 The stomach has several jobs—it takes food from the esophagus, breaks it down with gastric juice (stomach acid + enzymes), and then passes it on to the small intestine.
 In fact, the stomach makes around 4 liters of gastric juice per day!

-After the bolus enters the stomach, the organ secretes copious amounts of hydrochloric acid, released by parietal cells lining the inner wall of the stomach.
+After the bolus enters the stomach, the organ secretes copious amounts of hydrochloric acid, released by parietal cells that line the inner wall of the stomach.
 This stomach acid is so strong that it can even dissolve metal!
 Additionally, the stomach produces a thick layer of mucus to protect itself from acid.

 The hydrochloric acid chemically burns the food and kills any pathogens that are present.

 The low pH from the acid also activates pepsin, an enzyme secreted by the stomach cells.
 This enzyme helps break down proteins into smaller pieces called peptides.
 The inactive form of pepsin is pepsinogen.
 Why does it have an inactive form?
-It’s so that pepsin doesn’t digest and break down your own body’s proteins in the absence of food.
+So that pepsin doesn’t digest and break down your own body’s proteins in the absence of food.

 Along with hydrochloric acid, parietal cells also secrete “intrinsic factor”, which helps cells absorb vitamin B12.
 Without that, our body wouldn’t be able to make DNA!

 It takes the stomach anywhere from 1 to 4 hours to digest food, after which the bolus that entered the stomach has turned into chyme.
-The stomach now opens a sphincter valve, called the pyloric valve, and gradually releases chyme into the small intestine.
+The stomach now opens a sphincter valve, called the pyloric valve, and gradually releases the chyme into the small intestine.

 The Small Intestine – The Intestinal phase of digestion